Keynote Speaker I

 Among others, he created Hypersearch (Google's forerunner), Volunia (the next-generation social search engine), Negapedia (the negative version of Wikipedia).

 He works in many multidisciplinary fields, also in cooperation with several companies, focusing on new technologies that can impact our society.

 He won a variety of awards, including the IBM research award, the Lifetime Membership Award of the Oxford Society, the Microsoft Data Science Award, the MIT Technology Review TR35 award given to the world best innovators.

 University of Newcastle, UK

-Dr Jie Zhang received his PhD in Control Engineering from City University, London, in 1991.
-He has been with the School of Engineering, Newcastle University, UK, since 1991 and is currently a Senior Lecturer and Degree Programme Director for MSc in Applied Process Control.
-His research interests are in the general areas of process system engineering including process modelling, batch process control, process monitoring, iterative learning control, and computational intelligence.
+Bio: Dr Jie Zhang received his PhD in Control Engineering from City University, London, in 1991.
+He has been with the School of Engineering, Newcastle University, UK, since 1991 and is currently a Reader in Process Systems Engineering and Degree Programme Director for MSc in Applied Process Control.
+His research interests are in the general areas of process system engineering including process modelling, batch process control, process monitoring, and computational intelligence.
 He has published over 290 papers in international journals, books, and conference proceedings.
-He has supervised over 20 PhD students and 100 Master students.
-He is on the Editorial Boards of a number of journals including Neurocomputing published by Elsevier, International Journal of Automation and Computing published by Springer, and Control Engineering of China.
-He is a Senior Member of IEEE.
+He is on the Editorial Boards of a number of journals including Neurocomputing published by Elsevier, PLOS ONE and International Journal of Automation and Control.

 Keynote Speaker III